DNXLabs/cf-aws-costs/README.md

 - **AWS Cost Explorer API**: Retrieves current and forecasted cost data
 - **Amazon EventBridge**: Schedules regular cost reporting
 - **AWS IAM**: Manages permissions for accessing cost data
-- **Slack Webhooks API**: Delivers notifications to your team
+- **Webhook Integrations**: Delivers notifications to your team via Slack or Microsoft Teams

 ## Installation

 ### Prerequisites

 - An AWS account with permissions to create Lambda functions, IAM roles, and EventBridge rules
-- A Slack workspace with permissions to create webhook integrations
+- A Slack workspace with permissions to create webhook integrations (for Slack notifications)
+- A Microsoft Teams team with permissions to create incoming webhooks (for Teams notifications)

 ### Deployment Steps

+#### For Slack Notifications

 1. Create a Slack webhook URL:
    - Go to your Slack workspace's App Directory